Blogs

 Infertility - Causes and Treatments

 Medicinal treatments are mainly medications that regulate, stimulate, or induce certain hormones or ovulation.
 One of the causes of infertility includes delayed or irregular ovulation.
-Certain medications that work like natural hormones are given to females to trigger a more timely ovulation or a healthier batch of eggs during ovulation.
+Mayo Clinic states that certain medications that work like natural hormones are given to females to trigger more timely ovulation or a healthier batch of eggs during ovulation.
 Fertility drugs, like all medications, can sometimes cause unpleasant side effects or enhance underlying diseases.
 Treatment and medication cycles should vary from person to person and accordingly to a medical professional.

-Clomiphene citrate (commonly known as Clomid): this oral medication encourages the healthy release of an egg, or inducing regular ovulation, in females who have irregular, delayed, or nonexistent ovulation.
+• Clomiphene citrate (commonly known as Clomid): this oral medication encourages the healthy release of an egg, or induces regular ovulation, in females who have irregular, delayed, or nonexistent ovulation.

 Surgical interventions are often considered and are used to correct or investigate underlying anatomical issues relating to infertility.
 It is important to work with a healthcare provider to determine specific causes of infertility and develop an appropriate treatment plan.